Platform Masters - Will you be the world's next platform master?

 - Start platform.
 The start platform is where every level in the game begins from.
 Each level only has one such platform present.
 The start platform is twice as thick as the standard platforms and has "START" written on it in spectral form.
 The checkerboard pattern resembles that of the finish line in races.
 Any time a life is lost, you'll always return to where the start platform is.

 - Static platforms.
 Static platforms are just that - they're static.
 They never move.
-Static platforms often have a sloped surface.
+Static platforms often have a sloped surface or enclose areas.
 Static platforms are the most common types of platforms present.

 - Dynamic platforms.
 Dynamic platforms are platforms that move on their own following a predefined path.
 Early on, dynamic platforms are wide, slow, and easy to handle.
 You might think that difficulty will influence their speed.
 This is not the case because of one small detail in the game's physics.
-If you jump while on a platform going up at 12 mph, you'll go up at 33 mph (assuming jumping hasn't been improved yet).
-If difficulty was raised 6 notches higher (going from 0 to 6 or 2 to 8), this might mean 48 mph, causing a jump of 69 mph, making the jump go much higher, over 4 times higher, opening up unexpected shortcuts or simply wasting time.
+If you jump while on a platform going up at 12 mph, you'll go up at 33 mph (assuming jumping hasn't been improved yet; this more than doubles the jumping height).
+If difficulty was raised 6 notches higher (going from 0 to 6 or 2 to 8), this might mean 48 mph, causing a jump of 69 mph, making the jump go much higher, over 10 times higher than a regular jump or a bit over 4 times higher than what the 12 mph speed would've had, opening up unexpected shortcuts or simply wasting time.
 It's rare that you'll see dynamic platforms going much beyond 24 mph horizontally or 48 mph vertically.
 The ultimate challenge that world 20 is can have them going as fast as even 96 mph though the limit is 192 mph!

 - Elevator platforms.
 At first glance, elevator platforms look just like any other static platform.
 However, once you step on one, it'll rise upwards like a dynamic platform.
 Upon jumping off or walking over the edge, elevator platforms will go back down and return to their original position.

 - Vanishing platforms.
 Upon landing on these platforms, which resemble static platforms, they disappear right before your eyes, starting to flash upon landing on them.
 The rate of flashing increases with less time remaining before they disappear.
+In the last half second, they fade away.
 The amount of time they take to disappear varies.
 At first, however, the duration is quite long giving plenty of time to react and prepare a jump.
 Once they disappear, they become completely passable, as if they weren't there.
-They do, however reappear after some time.
+They do, however reappear after some time, delayed only if you're right in the area where they appear.

 - Controlled elevator platforms.
 These platforms are like elevator platforms, except you can control where they go (at least within their predefined range).
 While on such a platform, simply press up to move these platforms up and down to move them down.
 Upon jumping off of such a platform, it will, after a pause, return to its original position.